ben-251/ben-251.github.io/content/posts/dissecting ariel.md

 </div>

 I think it was fairly risky pairing two fairly difficult-to-pin concepts together like this, but the beauty of studies and quick exercises is that these sort of experiments cost nothing.
-In the future I might prefer to use a more concrete vehicle, and I think I could have used line breaks more intentionally in the second stanza, given how much care I saw in today's poem.
-Overall, while writing that, I felt more options available to me than I would typically consider, which I will treat as an indicator of success.
+In the future I might prefer to use a more concrete vehicle, and I think I could have used line breaks more intentionally in the second stanza, given how much care I saw in today's poem.$^2$ Overall, while writing that, I felt more options available to me than I would typically consider, which I will treat as an indicator of success.

 # Notes
 1. I'm not fully convinced by this interpretation of the "rock" and "white skull," but at least by connotation, the point loosely stands anyway.
+2. I think for these exercises to really work, I should revisit them after a while to write a second draft, since the revision process is quite crucial to the creation of a poem in general.
 # References
 1. Plath, S. (2010). _Ariel_.
 Faber And Faber.
 (Original work published 1965)
 2. Richards, I.A.
 (1936). _The Philosophy of Rhetoric_.
 Oxford University Press